mokira3d48/kobra/README.md

 ```

 You have to make sure of the version of python that is installed.
-The version of python used is `python 3.10.9`.
+The version of python used is *Python 3.10.9*.

 ### 1.2.
 Install venv
 You can install a python virtualenv program in two different ways.